Starting Climbing – What do I need to learn?

 Getting started climbing can feel like entering a new world.
 It’s sometimes hard to know if you know everything that you need, to keep yourself safe.
 For this reason, we’ve put together a handy post giving you a simple to-do list to tick off if you’re learning to climb.

 To climb indoors using ropes (as opposed to bouldering) you will generally learn to do a number of things to stay safe.

 - Put on a harness correctly.

-- Identify when a figure of 8 knot is tied incorrectly (on a partner or on yourself).
+- Identify when a figure of 8 knot is tied incorrectly on a partner

-- Communicate using the correct terminology, so that you are understood by any climbing partner, even someone you don’t know.
+- Communication using the correct terminology, so that you are understood by any climbing partner, even someone you don’t know very well

-- Understand why good communication is important when climbing.
+- Why good communication is important when climbing

 **Climbing can be a dangerous activity.
-The information contained herein does not constitue professional advice.
 You are responsible for your actions.
 Visitors who use this website and rely on any information do so at their own risk.
-We are not responsible for the contents or reliability of any other websites to which we provide a link and do not necessarily endorse the views expressed within them.
+You should always speak to a professional or someone with the right feel of knowledge if you are unsure about something related to climbing safety.